Tenured/Tenure-Track Faculty Position in Biochemistry/Molecular Biology

-A postdoctoral position is available immediately in the laboratory of Prof. Mayland Chang to conduct biomedical research.
-The ideal candidate would have a Ph.D. in analytical chemistry, pharmacokinetics, or proteomics.
-Prior experience in bioanalytical method development, pharmacokinetics and drug metabolism, and proteomics is particularly desired.
-Alternatively, if the candidate would like to learn pharmacokinetics, pharmacology, proteomics, and biochemical assays, my laboratory can teach these.
-The training is multidisciplinary (bioanalytical chemistry, proteomics, biochemistry, pharmacology animal models of disease) and translational (analyses of human tissues from patients with disease and healthy controls), and will expand opportunities to solve biomedical problems.
-Current projects focus on understanding the molecular basis of diabetic foot ulcers, pressure ulcers, idiopathic pulmonary fibrosis, traumatic brain injury, and ocular diseases, identification and quantification of proteins, and the evaluation of the drug-like properties of potential pharmaceutical lead compounds.
-The work environment is multidisciplinary and the successful candidate will have the opportunity to work among a large group of scientists of diverse backgrounds and interests within our group.
-Candidates should have strong communication skills, ability to work independently and in a team setting in a multidisciplinary environment, willingness to work with animals, and excellent organizational skills.
-Interested candidates should contact Prof. Mayland Chang at email@example.com.
+The ideal candidate would have a Ph.D. in biochemistry or pharmacology.
+The project focuses on elucidation of why chronic wounds (diabetic foot ulcers, pressure ulcers) do not heal, and includes mouse models of wound healing, proteomics, determination of drug levels in skin and in systemic circulation.
+The training is multidisciplinary (bioanalytical chemistry, proteomics, biochemistry, pharmacology, animal models of disease) and translational (analyses of human tissues from patients with disease and healthy controls), and will expand opportunities to solve biomedical problems.
+The work environment is multidisciplinary and the successful candidates will have the opportunity to work among a large group of scientists of diverse backgrounds and interests within our group.
+Candidates should have strong communication skills, ability to work independently and in a team setting in a multidisciplinary environment, ability to work with animals, and excellent organizational skills.

 None at this time.